 - Review the engineering records provided by the original HVAC servicers to view specific guidelines related to errors in your system or maintenance procedures mandated by the manufacturer.

 - Visual inspections can be useful as well to determine if air and water distribution systems are leaking or have accumulated dirt during inactivity.
-When you’re dealing with systems related to people’s safety, a visual inspection can help you see evidence of a damaged insulator or any fungal growths.
+When dealing with systems related to people’s safety, a visual inspection can help you see evidence of a damaged insulator or any fungal growths.

 - Water quality in the building is something to check as well, according to Knight.
 Hopefully, chillers and boilers were not turned off even during quarantine since building administrators warn against this.
 If they were, your building could be dealing with stagnant water that has accumulated dust and mold and turned into sludge.